jncraton/connectiongrammar/readme.md

 While context-free grammars are suitable for modeling possible connections, they do not have a concept of global state and cannot "see" the rest of the generated objects.
 A second layer fitness function, modeling a user-defined global rule set, is required to generate object graphs that adhere to specific global parameters.
 This is similar to the methods used in other work [1][2].
 In the case of simple interconnected shapes, a 3D collision space may be a suitable fitness function to ensure a physically valid shape.
 Additional rules can be added to ensure that a generated shape is suitable in other ways.
 For example, rules could be added for thermal dissipation to model behavior of various shapes for use as a heat sink.

-Grammar production rules may also be assigned a probability to model possible interconnections as a probabilistic context free grammar (PCFG).
+Grammar production rules may also be assigned a probability to model possible interconnections as a probabilistic context-free grammar (PCFG).
 This allows each created model to be unique, and provides a product designer with more tools to enhance their creative work[9].

 Complexity
 ----------